RodrigoPalazon/rodrigo_website/README.md

    1. As a Returning Visitor, I want to find a new technical skill presented in Rodrigo Palazon's portfolio.
 This could be a new programming language, a new project that he has done, an open-source code that he has been involved in, an updated CV, or a new certificate.

-      1. This will be recognized in the Summary section when a new technical skill be learned.
+      1. This will be recognized in the Summary section when a new technical skill is learned.
       2. All the new projects will be added in the Portfolio section.
       3. All new certificates will be added in the Certificates section.

    2. As a Returning Visitor, I want to find the best way to get in contact with Rodrigo Palazon to be answered to any questions I might have.

       1. The Summary Section clearly highlights the icons of Email and differents Social Media, personal and professional.
-      2. The footer contains links to the Rodrigo Palazon's Email, LinkedIn, GitHub, Instagram and Facebook page.
+      2. The footer contains links to Rodrigo Palazon's Email, LinkedIn, GitHub, Instagram, and Facebook page.
       3. Whichever link I click, it will be open up in a new tab to ensure the user can get back to the website.

    3. As a Returning Visitor, I want to find a better and/or updated presentation of Rodrigo Palazon's project.